Effective interaction of Chern-Simons boson with fermions: Acknowledgments

 \section{Acknowledgments}

 The work of V.G., I.H., and O.Kh. was supported by the National Research Foundation of Ukraine under project No. 2023.03/0149.
-The work of O.Kh. was funded by the Simons Foundation.
-The authors are grateful to Eduard Gorbar and Yuri Shtanov for fruitful discussions and helpful comments.
+The work of O.Kh. was also supported by a grant from Simons Foundation International, SFI-PD-Ukraine-00014573 (PI: L.B.).
+The authors are grateful to Eduard Gorbar for fruitful discussions and helpful comments.